Pouria-Rezaeii/rxjs-response-cache/README.md

    });
 }
 ```
-The cache will ended up like this:
+The cache will end up like this:
 ```ts
 const cache = {
    "tweked_posts__posts? end-date=some_date & page=some_number & start-date=some_date": res_with_your_changes